ndrwmp/expensify/readme.md

 * Jest

-I added a few features I added on my own including:
+I added a few features on my own, including:

-* a modal to confirm the removal of an expense
+* A modal to confirm the removal of an expense